How can we help you today?

 Personalization is huge on platforms like Twitch and Discord.
 This is because streamers and online communities love using custom emotes, badges, and profile graphics to stand out.
 If you’re good at digital design, you can sell these on:

-They’re not too hard to sell, either. eBook and audiobook online platforms include:
+They’re not too hard to sell, either.
+Some of the most popular platforms for selling e-books and audiobooks online include:

 • Amazon KDP